Beer, water, and lowland

 Mechelen Beer, the Dijle, and Mechels Broek

-Mechelen beer works best when it is tied to place, and the Dijle or Mechels Broek works best when the trip needs a slower lowland release.
+Mechelen's beer culture works best when it is tied to place, while the Dijle and Mechels Broek give the trip a slower lowland release.

 Balance